 How To Balance Working IN Your Business While Working ON It Too

-Ever feel like you trying to empty the ocean with a thimble?
+Ever feel like you’re trying to empty the ocean with a thimble?
 Like there is always more to do than you can possibly get done in a day?
 If you are a business owner, you probably know this feeling well.
 Running your own business often means wearing many hats all at the same time and juggling responsibilities that, in a large corporate setting, would be delegated to a dozen department heads.

-It can be really difficult to carve out the time and the focus that you need to work on your business to take it from where it is now, to where you would like it to be in the future.
+It can be really difficult to carve out the time and the focus that you need to work on your business and take it from where it is now, to where you would like it to be in the future.
 With your overflowing inbox and endless admin, the need to keep up with the social media news feed and keep pushing that message out there in your marketing, and of course serving your highly valued customers and clients, there can be very little time left for you to be working on your business … and yet if you don’t, you get stuck where it feels like you’re running on a treadmill running through peanut butter.
-Sometimes it seems impossible to create change in this business that sometimes owns you rather than you owning it.
-So today five practical strategies to get you out of that cycle to grow the business of your dreams.
+Sometimes it seems impossible to create change in a business that sometimes owns you rather than you owning it.
+So today, we have five practical strategies to get you out of that cycle to grow the business of your dreams.

 LONG TERM VISION